movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 after metadata publication.
 The commit-only delayed-reference engine now materializes skinny metadata extent items and tree/shared block references to a fixed point.
 It pins a replaced metadata block only after its reference count reaches zero.
+Commit preparation also rewrites block-group usage and dirty root items until delayed references and allocator state stop changing.
-Allocator accounting items and data references remain unfinished, so the full commit path is not enabled.
+Data references and durable transaction publication remain unfinished, so the full commit path is not enabled.

 Regular file reads use sector-sized buffers indexed by `(vnode, file offset)`.
 `VOP_STRATEGY` fills a logical buffer from inline, hole, uncompressed, or